Trout Fishing In Allegany State Park

 Allegany State Park is the largest park in New York State at approximately 65,000 acres.
-The park represents one of the largest contiguous areas of publicly accessible wild and stocked trout fishing in the state and has the largest concentration of wild brook trout streams in western New York.
+The park represents one of the larger contiguous areas of publicly accessible wild and stocked trout fishing in the state and has the largest concentration of wild brook trout streams in western New York.
 The park has three campgrounds and hundreds of rental cabins for anglers wishing to stay and fish several days (see Links Leaving DEC's Website on right).
-Special Park fishing regulations may apply on some of these waters and are not listed in DEC fishing regulations guide, so check with Allegany State Park Police in the Red House Administration building before fishing.
-A brochure which contains the following information and five maps is available for printing: Trout Fishing in Allegany State Park (PDF) (719 KB).
+Special Park fishing regulations may apply on some of these waters and are not listed in DEC fishing regulations guide, so check with Allegany State Park Headquarters in the Red House Administration building before fishing.
+A brochure which contains the following information and five maps is available for printing: Trout Fishing in Allegany State Park (PDF).

 Trout Stocked Lakes in the Park